Estimate Time4 min

 • Some programs require applications, but others grant automatic rebates as long as you have filed your taxes on time.

-Inflation may be cooling, but high prices are still everywhere.
-There's some good news: More relief could be on the horizon.
-Tax credits, state rebates, and even hero pay could mean more money in your pocket next year.
-Here's a look at free money—and employer benefits that are like free money—that you could be entitled to in 2024.
+Inflation may have cooled in 2024, but the prices of many goods and services remain high.
+There's some good news on the horizon.
+Employer matches, tax credits, and state rebates could potentially lead to more money in your pocket next year.
+Here's a look at free money—and employer benefits that are like free money—that you could be entitled to in 2025.

 Fidelity Smart Money